Albert Speer: Death

-The Speer myth
+Speer myth

-The "good Nazi"

 After his release from Spandau, Speer portrayed himself as the "good Nazi".
-He was well-educated, middle class, and bourgeois, and could contrast himself with those who, in the popular mind, typified "Bad Nazis".
+He was well-educated, middle class, and bourgeois, and could contrast himself with those who, in the popular mind, typified "bad Nazis".
 In his memoirs and interviews, he had distorted the truth and made so many major omissions that his lies became known as "myths".
 Speer even invented his own birth's circumstances, stating falsely that he was born at midday amid crashes of thunder and bells of the nearby Christ Church, whereas it was between three and five o'clock, and the church was built only some years after.
 Speer took his myth-making to a mass media level and his "cunning apologies" were reproduced frequently in post-war Germany.
 Isabell Trommer writes in her biography of Speer that Fest and Siedler were co-authors of Speer's memoirs and co-creators of his myths.
 In return they were paid handsomely in royalties and other financial inducements.
-Speer, Siedler and Fest had constructed a masterpiece; the image of the "good Nazi" remained in place for decades, despite historical evidence indicating that it was false.
+Speer, Siedler and Fest had constructed an image of the "good Nazi" that remained in place for decades, despite historical evidence indicating that it was false.